elukuro/goheru-markdown-blog-react/src/article/19-clean-code-tips-3-conditional.md

 date: "16 September 2021"
 ---

-## Always positive
+## Positive Conditionals over negative ones

-It's need extra effort to understanding logic in negative conditional, avoid it as you can
+understanding negative conditionals is a bit more cumbersome as compared to understanding positive ones so it is prefered to employ those more

 ```
 // ❌ Don't